nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 =============================================================
 *************************************** TKTKTKTK

-#### Randomized Practice Trials
+#### Practice type 2: Randomized Practice Trials

-This display includes the trials with the same layout as the practice display.
+#### Make the display 🛠️

+Randomized trials are very similar to what they sound like.
+Each participant will recieve different stimulus words based upon a randomizer that Gorilla does automatically.

 #### Randomized Practice Post
 This display will include two buttons: